Tactics, Strategy, ROI, TCO and Realizing Business Benefit from SAP

-When implementing or upgrading SAP too often I encounter back yard mechanics that have changed the oil on someone else’s cars and checked the tire pressure–, somehow they think that qualifies them to do engine overhauls on Formula 1 race cars.
+When implementing or upgrading SAP, too often I encounter vendors and consultants who believe they are more qualified than they actually are.
+Think of backyard mechanics who changed the oil on someone’s cars and checked the tire pressure a few times, then somehow think that qualifies them to do engine overhauls on Formula 1 race cars.

-And just in case the analogy doesn’t seem to make sense, why again do you expect these old-style implementation vendors and consultants to transform your business into a competitive powerhouse by only addressing cost-focused ROI and TCO methods?
+Similarly, why do you expect old-style implementation vendors and consultants to transform your business into a competitive powerhouse by only addressing cost-focused ROI and TCO methods?

-Sure, cost-savings and process improvements are critical today, and they can not be ignored or dismissed on any ERP project, but they can NOT be the key focus of the project either if you expect your company to gain any marketplace competitive advantage.
+Sure, cost savings and process improvements are critical today, and you cannot ignore or dismiss them on any ERP project, but they cannot be the key focus of the project either if you expect your company to gain any marketplace competitive advantage.

 No wonder survey after survey shows C-level executives disappointed by the return on their ERP investments.
-If you want Formula 1 results in the marketplace, use Formula 1 approaches, methodologies, vendors, and consultants on your SAP implementation or upgrade.
-I must warn you though, most consultants and vendors are clueless at how to do anything but take you down the same old tired cow paths to marketplace obscurity.
+If you want Formula 1 results in the marketplace, you need to use Formula 1 approaches, methodologies, vendors, and consultants on your SAP implementation or upgrade.

-A cost based ROI or TCO implementation or upgrade approach will never make you a winner in the marketplace.
-It’s certainly important and it may save you a few bucks, it may reduce some of your overhead, but you can only squeeze so much out before something else has to give.
-There is nothing about it that makes you unique that can’t easily be copied by all of your other competitors in the marketplace.
-Worse still, sometimes when you are the first to implement all of these new process improvements and automation methods your competitors get your lessons learned on what worked and what did not when it comes time to modify their own processes.[FN1] You pay the R&D premiums for the trial and error which they receive the benefit of in lower costs and reduced time.
-Sure, they may lag a little behind you but in today’s world I can assure you they are not that far behind.
+You certainly should try to save a few bucks and reduce some of your overhead, but you can only squeeze so much out before something else has to give.
+Anything unique about your business can easily be copied by all of your other competitors in the marketplace.
+Worse still, when you are the first to implement new process improvements and automation methods, your competitors can get your lessons learned on what worked and what did not when they need to modify their own processes.[FN1] You pay the R&D premiums for the trial and error, and in turn, your competitors implement similar solutions with lower costs and reduced time.
+Sure, they may lag a little behind, but in today’s world I can assure you they are not that far behind.

-With today’s globally competitive environment focusing on cost-based metrics alone will not make you win in the market unless that cost decrease is a clear game changer.
-Many of today’s modern companies are in the last few miles of business process improvement in system design–, the last few miles of “better, faster, cheaper” ways of doing business.
-The drive to reduce cost has become so extreme that to squeeze the last few pennies out of products and services companies now outsource entire factories, plants, and operations to Third World countries.
-But now everyone is doing that too.
+With today’s globally competitive environment, focusing on cost-based metrics alone will not make you win in the market– unless that cost decrease is a game changer.
+Many of today’s modern companies are in the last few miles of business process improvement in system design, the last few miles of “better, faster, cheaper” ways of doing business.

-Except for some game changing process transformation (which is not likely) those last few miles of process improvement yield the smallest gains at the highest cost.
-ALL of these ROI and TCO methodologies use lagging indicators to measure success.
-And lagging indicators will not provide you with the forward business benefit you need to win in the marketplace.
+Except for some game-changing process transformation (which is not likely), the last few miles of process improvement yield the smallest gains at the highest cost.
+All ROI and TCO methodologies use lagging indicators to measure success, which will not provide you with the forward business benefit you need to win in the marketplace.

-Dusty Old Trails – Why ERP Implementations Focused on Cost
+Dusty Old Trails – Why ERP Implementations Are Focused on Cost

-The herd mentality is alive and well with ERP implementatoin vendors.
-Marching down the ROI and TCO road all I find are the same old worn-out cow paths cut in the brush that everyone wants to follow.
-In the technology arena, known for innovation, cutting edge transformation, and forward thinking, these old dusty paths are silly.
-Sure, these implementation vendors try to re-package their offerings, try to suggest a focus on ROI, but they only understand cost-based lagging indicators because they don’t truly understand business.
+The herd mentality is alive and well with ERP implementation vendors, especially in terms of ROI and TCO.
+In the technology arena, which is known for innovation, cutting edge transformation, and forward thinking, this herd mentality is silly.
+Sure, these implementation vendors try to re-package their offerings and suggest a focus on ROI, but they only understand cost-based lagging indicators because they do not truly understand business.

 The Perfect Lagging Indicator of Cost Control

 So why won’t it work?
-Unless you have huge process improvement gaps either as an industry, or compared to your competitors, you just don’t gain that much from process improvement initiatives alone.
+Unless you have huge process improvement gaps either as an industry, or compared to your competitors, you do not gain much from process improvement initiatives alone.
 Should you avoid it?
-Of course not, it would be both silly and absurd to suggest you should not take on process improvement initiatives.
-Every little bit helps, there’s no denying that.
-But without dramatic changes most process improvement initiatives are little more than tactics when your business needs strategies to address your competitive pressures and revitalize your value proposition.
-And then this needs to be translated into your SAP ERP or CRM implementation–, you need solid, strategy-based IT solutions!
+Of course not– you should take on process improvement initiatives.
+But without dramatic changes, most process improvement initiatives are little more than tactics.
+Your business needs more than tactics; it needs strategies to address your competitive pressures and revitalize your value proposition.
+These strategies then need to be translated into your SAP ERP or CRM implementation.

 SAP’s Rarely Used Tools and Techniques for Strategic ERP Implementation

-It’s always shocking to me to find out how many vendors, consultants, and sales people have no idea about the value and strategy tools and resources SAP provides.
-And of the few that do, most of them have little idea or understanding on how to use them because they are not experts, they are merely technicians.
-Along the way they’ve found or developed their one or two “wrenches” and they’ve found “cool” ways to convince you their tire pressure gauge is the best at working on your race car.
-They’re not Formula 1 mechanics they are oil changers.
+Unfortunately, many vendors, consultants, and salespeople have no idea about the value, strategy tools, and resources SAP provides.
+Of the few that do, most of them do not know how to use them because they are not experts– they are merely technicians.
+Along the way, they have found or developed their one or two “wrenches” and they have found ways to convince you their tire pressure gauge is the best at working on your race car.
+Even so, they are not Formula 1 mechanics.
+They are oil changers.

 With so many vendors and consultants who are not aware of the SAP value and strategy tools, or how to use them, how can SAP customers be aware of them?
-Few vendors or consultants understand business strategy, competitive pressures, value propositions, and how to integrate them into an SAP implementation of the ERP package or CRM.
-They know how to change oil and and show you their cool tire pressure gauges.
-Sure, they’ve got slick presentations to try to convince you their wrench or pressure gauge is really a super-secret James Bond gadget that can do magic, but if that were the case there wouldn’t be so many frustrated C-level executives over the lack of ERP results.
+Few vendors or consultants understand business strategy, competitive pressures, or value propositions– much less how to integrate them into an SAP implementation of the ERP package or CRM.
+Sure, they have slick presentations to try to convince you of their wrench or pressure gauge, but if they were truly effective, fewer frustrated C-level executives would be frustrated over the lack of ERP results.

-Now that SAP is a very mature product with significant market penetration the focus of the conversation is changing.
-CIOs, CFOs, and CEOs are now starting to cut back on their SAP budgets, ignoring upgrade requirements, running to alternate support vendors, and generally have little or no desire to go through a painful upgrade process.
-And the number one reason why this is all happening is because C-level executives are not seeing the return promised by all those implementation vendors.
+Now that SAP is a very mature product with significant market penetration, the focus of the conversation is changing.
+CIOs, CFOs, and CEOs are now starting to cut back on their SAP budgets, ignoring upgrade requirements, running to alternate support vendors, and generally having little or no desire to go through a painful upgrade process.
+Businesses are cutting back on SAP budgets because C-level executives are not seeing the return promised by all those implementation vendors.

-For over 10 years that I know of many of these tools and techniques have been available freely to customers and vendors in one form or another.
-Even though they are not used nearly as often as they should be, SAP continues to develop and invest in them but somehow they keep getting missed.
-While all of those consultants and implementation vendors are out there tuning up their oil changing techniques, and trying to build better tire pressure gauges, the market marches on and C-level executives continue to challenge the ERP paradigm.
+Ironically, many of the tools and techniques that can provide effective solutions have been available freely to customers and vendors in one form or another.
+Even though they are not used nearly as often as they should be, SAP continues to develop and invest in them– but they keep getting missed.

-The Future of SAP is in Leading Indicators of Business Success Like Customer Acquisition, Customer Retention, and Revenue Generation
+Leading Indicators of Business Success: Customer Acquisition, Customer Retention, and Revenue Generation

-Surveys of CIOs routinely show that top priorities for their IT department spend is to focus on business related issues like customer acquisition, customer retention, profitability, etc. And implementation vendors are unable to articulate how an SAP implementation or upgrade can enable that to happen.
-SAP provides the tools and resources to make that happen but no software company can change the skills, talents, and abilities of the implementation vendors or their consultants.
-That is up to the educated ERP consumer to ensure they are actually getting what they are paying for.
+Surveys of CIOs routinely show that their IT department primarily spends on business-related issues such as customer acquisition, customer retention, profitability, etc. However, implementation vendors struggle to articulate how an SAP implementation or upgrade can enable these priorities.
+SAP provides the tools and resources to make it happen, but no software company can change the skills, talents, and abilities of the implementation vendors or their consultants.
+Rather, the ERP consumer needs to ensure they are actually getting what they are paying for.

-To this day I’m still shocked by the number of resumes I see which show some 5 – 10 years, and 3 or more full lifecycle implementation projects in a country where the individual making these claims can barely understand or speak the language.
-Again I have to ask how did they lead the requirements discussions sessions to know what needed to be set up?
-And how do they lead meetings and discussions related to markets, company direction, or required processes to support your business?
-And who wrote their portion of the blueprint or logged their issues or resolved complex process and integration problems that came up during the project?
-Just exactly how does someone who barely speaks the native language of the company they are performing the work for take care of the communication intensive knowledge transfer and change management activities?
-Are you getting the picture here?
+To this day, I’m still shocked by the number of resumes I see which show some five to ten years of experience, and three or more full lifecycle implementation projects, from an individual who struggles to communicate basic SAP concepts.
+Again I have to ask, how did they lead the requirements discussions sessions to know what needed to be set up?
+How did they lead meetings and discussions related to markets, company direction, or required processes to support your business?
+And who wrote their portion of the blueprint, or logged their issues, or resolved complex process and integration problems that came up during the project?
+How does someone who barely speaks the native language of the company they work at, take care of the communication-intensive knowledge transfer and change management activities?
 [FN2]

-They replace your legacy transaction systems with future legacy transaction systems in the form of your SAP implementation.
-But they have no idea on how to use the tools and techniques SAP provides to realize value based on a strategic implementation method.
+Underqualified consultants and vendors may replace your legacy transaction systems with future legacy transaction systems in the form of your SAP implementation.
+However, they have no idea on how to use the tools and techniques SAP provides to realize value based on a strategic implementation method.

 SAP Tactics, Strategies, or Both?

-Companies undertaking an ERP implementation will continue to be disappointed until they begin to demand the Formula 1 teams and realize they may cost a little more than the backyard mechanics.
-They will be disappointed until they begin to demand real business consultants from the marketplace who understand and can communite about competitive pressures, value propositions, and change management about the SAP application in terms of:
+Companies undertaking an ERP implementation will continue to face disappointment until they demand the Formula 1 teams and accept they may cost more than the backyard mechanics.
+In other words, businesses need to demand real business consultants from the marketplace who can communicate about competitive pressures, value propositions, and change management about the SAP application in terms of the following:

 • Knowledge transfer